 One of the tricky issues I had when I first started hiking, was figuring out exactly what to do with, well, the "Issue".
 Or as the horn-rimmed glassed ladies in the 1950s school education videos would pronounce, “men-stroo-ay-shun”.
 I really wanted … [Read More]

 It's no secret that I love to walk.
 Whether it be to the office in the morning, to the pub across the road or over a mountain on a weekend, however I do it by choice.

 All over the world, there are women and young … [Read More]

 In part one of my Larapinta Trail journey, I caught my first glimpse of Mt Sonder, took in breathtaking views from Counts Point and submerged myself in the icy waters of Ormiston Gorge.
-Each of us … [Read More]
+Each of us were finding our own pace within the group and … [Read More]

-Living here in Australia, a country that is ironically surrounded by water, with a bloody great desert in the middle and frequently parched by drought, I now take it for granted that I need to carry a … [Read More]
+Living here in Australia, a country that is ironically surrounded by water, with a bloody great desert in the middle and frequently parched by drought, I now take it for granted that I need to carry a good amount of drinking water on hikes … [Read More]

 The three peaks (the lazy way) continues... the final slog

 As we crept into our tightly sealed sleeping bags (just in case snakey realised he left something behind), inches from the babbling brook of Kanangra Creek, we all tried to sleep with the … [Read More]